What You Need to Know About Funeral Costs

 And face it: Funeral homes are businesses, so like most retailers, up-selling is the norm and sometimes very expensive add-ons or packages are promoted.
 What can you do?
 How can you ensure your grief isn’t clouding your judgement?
 We’ve got you covered.

 Related: The Ultimate Gift to Leave Your Heirs

 3 Tips for Planning Funeral Costs

 With these three tips, you and your loved ones can start the process of funeral planning with confidence.

 Talk about death before you have to talk about death.
 Avoiding the conversation won’t change the outcome, and will make the funeral more difficult (and probably more expensive) for survivors.
 If possible, you should plan well in advance.
 Put your wishes for your arrangements/services in writing while you’re still young and healthy and the discuss those wishes with your family.

+Early planning prevents your loved ones from being swamped with choices while they’re grieving and lets them eliminate those options that are unimportant, guilt-free.
 After putting your wishes in writing, or, if you have a pre-paid funeral policy, be sure it can be found or your loved ones may end up re-paying for your final costs.
-And they should not expect a refund.

 Talk to friends who have had to plan a funeral recently and ask about their experiences.
 It may seem like a hard conversation to have but surprisingly, most people are happy to share their impressions, reviews and any regrets about the process after the fact.